 - Grid drops - this option will display the grid drops on the canvas.

 This panel contains a few tabs that let you access various options that are described below

-'File' menu lets you create, save, open workflow files, export your workflow to .neex format for Bot Runner, publish your bot to Orchestrator and import elements from .elm files.
+The File menu option allows you to create, save, open workflow files, export your workflow to .neex format for Bot Runner, publish your bot to Orchestrator, and import elements from .elm files.

-'Edit' menu lets you manage the blocks in the canvas and do actions related to them.
-You can undo/redo the last changes, copy and paste and delete blocks, find and select blocks and remove unconnected blocks.
+The Edit menu option lets you manage the blocks in the canvas and do actions related to them.
+You can undo/redo the last changes, copy and paste and delete blocks, and find and select and remove unconnected ones.

-'Run' menu lets you run the bot in normal or debug mode and manage debug options.
+The Run menu option is used to run the bot in normal or debug mode and to manage debug options.

-'Tools' menu lets you access Process Recorder and open the logs folder.
+The Tools menu option lets you access Process Recorder and opens the logs folder.

-'Settings' menu contains different options related to workflow execution, browsers, connection, specific actions etc.
+The Settings menu contains different options related to workflow execution, browsers, connection, specific actions, etc.

-'Help' menu lets you visit the Knowledge Base, check for updates and get in touch with our tech support.
+The Help menu option lets you visit the Knowledge Base, check for updates*, and get in touch with our tech support.

 Activities and elements list